Need To Cover Your Hot Skylight?

 EZ Snap is a solar mesh that attaches to the outside of your skylight that is proven to block up to 90 percent of the sun’s heat.
 It still lets in lots of natural light, plus it’s affordable and a breeze to install.

 First, measure the size of your skylight and then order the appropriate kit from https://ezsnapdirect.com/products/skylight-shades/.

-Once the kit comes, no special tools are needed to install.
-Simply attach your mounting studs to the frame and then attach the mesh to the studs.
+Once the kit comes, no special tools are needed to install it.
+Simply attach your mounting studs to the frame and then attach the mesh to the studs using the pins and caps included in the kit.
 Once it’s on it can be left on all year round.

-If you want some direct sun in those cooler months you can also easily take the caps off the studs, remove the mesh and store it away until next year.
+If you want some direct sun in those cooler months you can also easily unsnap the mesh and store it away until next year.